Steph-Nora Okere: Early life and education

 Okere was born in Owerri which is Imo State's capital, a southeastern geographical area of Nigeria occupied mainly by the Igbo people.
 At a young age she migrated to Lagos state in southwest Nigeria and received her basic education in St Paul Primary School located in Ebute Metta where she obtained her First School Leaving Certificate.
 Okere moved back to her state of origin to receive secondary education.
-Okere obtained her West African Senior School Certificate in Akwakuma Secondary School located in Imo State.
-Okere obtained her BSc degree in Theatre Arts from the University of Ife.
+She obtained her West African Senior School Certificate in Akwakuma Secondary School located in Imo State then obtained her BSc degree in Theatre Arts from the University of Ife.

 Career

-Okere before her debut into the Nigerian movie industry known commonly as Nollywood was a stage actress and debuted for the first time in the Nigerian movie Industry in 1994 at the age of 21.
+Okere, before her debut into the Nigerian movie industry known commonly as Nollywood, was a stage actress, and debuted for the first time in the Nigerian movie industry in 1994 at the age of 20.

 Award

 Okere won the Special Recognition Award at City People Entertainment Awards in 2016.